bionoren/BandwidthWars/README.md

 Ticks
 ---
-There is one tick per hour.
+There is one tick per five minutes.
 Commands are executed in real time, but as a practical matter the number of legal commands you can perform in a tick is very limited.
 If you wait until the last minute to execute your commands, you are at the mercy of server availability as far as executing your commands before the next tick.

 Resources